CVEProject/researcher-working-group/README.md

 ## Overview

-This repository is an experimental channel to coordinate CVE ID assignments for Publicly Disclosed vulnerabilities, per the work-in-progress CVE Distributed Interrogative Basic System (CVE-DIBS) protocol.
-See below where we are drafting the CVE-DIBS protocol!
+This repository is an experimental channel to coordinate urgent CVE ID assignments for [Publicly Disclosed](https://www.cve.org/ResourcesSupport/Glossary#glossaryPubliclyDisclosed) vulnerabilities using the CVE Distributed Interrogative Basic System (CVE-DIBS) protocol.
+The protocol is designed to expedite assigning CVE IDs and publishing CVE Records while reducing or eliminating duplicate assignments or collisions.
+The CVE Researcher Working Group ([RWG](https://cve-cwe-programs.groups.io/g/RWG)) is developing the protocol through discussion and active experimentation.

-The CVE Researcher Working Group ([RWG](https://cve-cwe-programs.groups.io/g/RWG)) is working to improve how CVE IDs are assigned quickly and accurately for Publicly Disclosed vulnerabilities, especially "hot" topics (e.g., recent, exploited in the wild, lacking remediation).
-The RWG has some [working notes](https://docs.google.com/document/d/18ApPD0s7o55jE8Lj-YjC5QywroMUFtf1d7Trr9IVtTE).
+There are perhaps two fundamental factors involved.
+The first is urgency, with the lack of a CVE ID hampering attempts to discuss, analyze, and communicate.
+The second is duplicate assignments or collisions.
+Multiple CNAs may have scope, standing, be involved in research or coordination, be CNA-LRs, or otherwise be handling assignment requests.
+Requesters sometimes request assignment from multiple CNAs concurrently, creating additional complexity (please don't do this).

-One, perhaps *the* fundamental issue is that multiple CNAs may be in a position to assign for the same Publicly Disclosed vulnerability.
-The CNAs involved may have scope, standing, be involved in research or coordination, be CNA-LRs, or otherwise be handling assignment requests.
-Requesters sometimes request assignment from multiple CNAs concurrently.
-The protocol is designed to expedite assignment and reduce the chance of duplicates or collisions.
+See also [Introducing CVE-DIBS](https://docs.google.com/document/d/1VTIhNzfgk66ZO-M6uplrYMvINfud5ZaxrjgQk4boOQk) and the RWG [working notes](https://docs.google.com/document/d/18ApPD0s7o55jE8Lj-YjC5QywroMUFtf1d7Trr9IVtTE).

 ## Concise CVE-DIBS Protocol